bobby-payne/ncfwi/README.md

 ```
 You can specify which indices and/or weather variables you would like returned in the output, including the fire season mask.
 A full list of suitable output variables are listed in `valid_outputs.txt`.
 Note that the variable MASK **must** be saved in order for overwintering to work.
 A variable PFS_PREC (post-fire season precipitation accumulation) is automatically saved if `overwintering` is set to true, and should **not** be included in `output_vars`.

+**Important**: Input variables are assumed to be in UTC.
+However, output variables are given in **local** time!
+(This behaviour is subject to change in a future update).

 ## Feedback and Bug Reports
 If you have any suggestions or wish to report a bug, please feel free to contribute by [creating an issue](https://github.com/bobby-payne/ncfwi/issues).